mjorgen1/explore-fair-impacts/README.md

 This section prepares the simulated, synthetic dataset (or the German Credit dataset) that will be used for training and testing the unmitigated and mitigated models.

-**Key details--Synthetic datasets**:
+**Key details**:
 - The original dataset according to Hardt et al. (2016) has the group_size_ratio: [0.12;0.88] and black_label_ratio: [0.66;0.34].
-  By changing those parameters, we interfere with the score distributions and create a synthetic dataset.
+  By changing those parameters, we interfere with the demographic ratio and repayment labels for the disadvantaged group when creating synthetic datasets.
-- The ```delayedimpact/scripts/data_creation_utils.py``` is the pyfile that includes all of the helpful functions for the data collection.
+- The ```delayedimpact/scripts/data_creation_utils.py``` is the pyfile that includes all of the helpful functions for the data collection for the baseline and synthetic datasets.
 - How to run:
   - Way 1: Run the notebook (```/notebooks/simData_collection```) and set parameters in the third cell.
   - Way 2: Set parameters in ```configs/data_creation``` or create your own .yaml file in the folder and run ```python create_synthetic_data.py -config data_creation``` from any cmd line (you can substitute the -config parameter with your own yaml-file name).

 ## 2. Training and Testing ML Models

-This section describes training ML models on the simulated data and training unmitigated and mitigated models on the data for comparison.
+This section describes training ML models on the baseline and synthetic data and training unmitigated and mitigated models on the data for comparison.

-**Key details--Synthetic dataset**:
+**Key details**:
 - The ```/scripts/classification_utils.py``` and ```/scripts/evaluation_utils.py``` are the pyfiles that include all of the helpful functions for the classification.
 - How to run:
   - Way 1: Run the notebook (```/notebooks/simData_classification```) and set params in the second cell